 Pumpkin Patch Farm

 Pumpkin Patch Farm offers a plethora of pumpkins, as well as an animal barnyard, pumpkin ring toss, mini tractors to ride, a hay maze and face painting.
 Tractor drawn hayrides bounce down “Bumpy Way” as tots hear tales of scarecrows and learn lessons about how pumpkins grow.
-Through Oct.
-27.
+Every Sat. & Sun. in Oct.

 230 Old Dixie Highway NW.